clarkgrubb/data-tools/doc/TOUR.md

     $ utf8-viewer foo.txt

-If you want to see the character for a Unicode point, the following works in `zsh`:
+If you want to see the character for a Unicode point, use `printf`:

-    $ echo $'\u03bb'
+    $ printf '\u03bb\n'

 If you are using a different shell but have access to `python` or `ruby`: